22 Armenian Dishes You’ll Love (+ Our Fave Armenian Food)

 The dish is so popular that there film dedicated to it for the 60s.
 Tjvjik for translations means loud frying also in dialect it means to do something good and keep talking about it all the time.

-To make Armenian tjvjik is necessary to cut the liver in small cubs spice it up with salt and paper and a lot of onion, tomato paste, and frying on fire.
+To make Armenian tjvjik is necessary to cut the liver in small cubs spice it up with salt and paper and a lot of onion, and tomato paste, and frying on fire.

 Armenian: Արիշտա